 But if you’re stuck in a bit of a rut and want to get back on track, then we’ve got some nutrition tips below (and a few more here).
 Our advice is don’t try and do them all at once – baby steps! – and whatever you do take on board, do with some consistency to help form a habit.

 Eat around the same time each day – this taps into chrononutrition.
 Fancy right?
 What we are saying is that the body has its own internal clock and by eating around the same time each day, it helps to keep this clock ticking correctly, which is important for keeping other areas of our life in check like sleeping.

-If you find that you’re eating a whole share bag to yourself or you’re checking the food label and it says “serves 4” and you chuckle, there are easy ways around this.
+If you find that you’re eating a whole share bag to yourself, or you’re checking the food label and it says ‘Serves 4’ and you chuckle, there are easy ways around this.
 Put a smaller portion onto a plate or bowl so you don’t have to think about stopping eating.
 When your plate is empty, it’s empty.
 Bulk buys are likely to be cheaper per serving so try segmenting these large purchases into a more reasonable size.
 The other portions can then be kept in an airtight container or frozen.

-You can comfort yourself with more than comfort foods – during tough times we can fall back on certain foods, particularly those high in sugar, fat, and salt, to make us feel better.
-This is fine from time to time but it’s only dealing with the symptoms, not the cause.
-If you can, try exercising, that includes walking, or doing something else you enjoy.
+You can comfort yourself with more than comfort foods – during tough times we can fall back on certain foods, particularly those high in sugar, fat and salt, to make us feel better.
+We’ve all done it.

-To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create on here
+To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create one here